-The boat does a lap of the lagoon, which is home to 23 crocodiles including a six-foot monster named Ted, who is believed to be more than 100 years old.
+The boat does a lap of the lagoon, which is home to 23 crocodiles — including a six-foot monster named Ted.
+He’s believed to be more than 100 years old.
 The predators are lured to the side of the boat with food and it’s seriously awe-inspiring to watch as they jump right out of the water to take the tucker with one lethal snap of their massive jaws.

 After seeing the crocs in action, we head for the Wildlife Amphitheatre — which hosts a variety of daily animal presentations.
 First up is the snake and reptile show, presented by reptile handler and apparent snake-whisperer Leigh.
 He brings along several bags and containers, which hold some of the biggest and most poisonous snakes in the world.
 Australia is home to the eleven most deadly snakes on the planet.
 Six of those are found in Queensland!
 I guess there’s a reason Indiana Jones never ventured Downunder.

-After the snake show, fellow handlers Drew and Mario came out to teach us more about crocodiles with the assistance of a 5-metre long beast named Bart, who apparently ‘suffers from severe anger management issues’.
-Bart was more than happy though to show off the headshake and notorious death roll.
+After the snake show, fellow handlers Drew and Mario come out to teach us more about crocodiles — assisted by a 5-metre-long specimen named Bart (who apparently suffers from ‘severe anger management issues’).
+However, he seems more than happy to show off the notorious death roll.

 Hartley’s Crocodile Adventures is suitable for all ages and should not be missed during your visit to North Queensland.
-You’ll gain a much better understanding of one of Australia’s most feared predators, and you can make a day of it on the Hartley’s Crocodile Adventures tour from Cairns.
+You’ll gain a better understanding of one of Australia’s most feared predators, and you can make a day of it on the Hartley’s Crocodile Adventures tour from Cairns with GTS.

 Chris Bright is a freelance writer based in Melbourne with a passion for travel, food, music and film.
 He’s travelled to South-East Asia, India, Japan, parts of Europe and much of North America.
 Chris is willing to try anything once, whether it’s leaping from great heights or eating things that don’t look the least bit appetising.
 When it comes to travel, he loves nothing more than meeting new people and sharing a laugh over their local drink of choice.